bobbybee/umbrarum/ideas/clue-formats.md

 * Stubborn clue. (clue "paper" would be an Internet-facing LCD; you have to go to the website to reason with it / force it to talk).
   * Relatively easy to do and we could really play with the personality and make the clue have a life of its own.

+* Suduko using 7-segment LEDs.
+The solution to the puzzle as a whole would be the key to unlock the next clue.
+  * Not very magical, though.
+Thoughts?

 ## not IRL

 * imgur's